Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Preliminary Study

 \section{Preliminary Study}

 In this section, we explore the complexity of semantic modeling in CS speech from two perspectives.
-First, we examine whether there exists a semantic space gap between speech representations of different languages.
-Second, we evaluate how employing a shared projector affects the performance of the model.
+First, we examine whether a semantic space gap exists between different languages.
+Second, we evaluate the impact of employing a shared projector on model performance.

-\paragraph{Does a semantic space gap exist between different languages?} To investigate this issue, we conduct a preliminary experiment using Chinese, English, and Spanish ASR data from the Common Voice corpus.
-Specifically, the mean-pooled speech features extracted from the Speech Encoder are reduced to two dimensions using t-SNE~\cite{hinton2002stochastic} and visualized via a bivariate kernel density estimation (KDE) plot, as shown in Figure ~\ref{tSNE_KDE}.
+\paragraph{Does a semantic space gap exist between different languages?} To investigate this issue, we conduct a preliminary experiment using Spanish, English, and Chinese ASR data from the Common Voice corpus~\citep{ardila-etal-2020-common}.
+Specifically, mean-pooled speech features extracted from the Whisper encoder~\citep{pmlr-v202-radford23a} are reduced to two dimensions using t-SNE~\citep{hinton2002stochastic} and visualized via a bivariate kernel density estimation (KDE) plot, as illustrated in Figure~\ref{tSNE_KDE}.
 The visualization reveals that samples from the same language cluster tightly, while those from different languages are clearly separated, indicating clear boundaries between languages.
-These findings provide empirical evidence of a substantial semantic gap across languages in speech representations.
+These findings provide empirical evidence of a substantial semantic space gap across languages in speech features.